JoshNotWright/TWSPManage/README.md

 # TWSPManage
-**TWSPManage** is a personal management tool that I use to maintain my [Pterodactyl](https://github.com/pterodactyl) servers
+**TWSPManage** is a server management tool that can be used to maintain [Pterodactyl](https://github.com/pterodactyl) servers
 ## Current Features
-- Automatically update all servers
+- Update all servers at once
 - Send custom messages to all/select servers
 - Start/Stop all/select servers
 - Backup all/select servers